quangctkm9207/quangctkm9207.github.io/about.md

 # About
 My name is Nguyen Van Quang who was born in a small peaceful village in Vietnam.
 Currently, I am working and living in Kyoto, Japan.

-I have tried and explored various things from being a student up to now to find out what I truly love.
-After awhile, I saw that all of my interests are connected in somehow.
-However, what I am passionate the most are software development, design, and entrepreneur.
+What I am passionate the most are software development, design, and entrepreneur.
+Mobile development, however, is taken as my main focus.

+## Online life
+As a software enthusiast, especially mobile developer, I sit in front of computer screen and work on some awesome projects or exploring internet world for many hours every day.
+Coding, blogging and exploring new things are really exciting things to me.

+Via several social network channel, you might see me contributing to open source projects on [Github](https://github.com/quangctkm9207), posting articles on [Medium](https://medium.com/@quangctkm9207),or solving some funny problems on [Hackerrank](https://www.hackerrank.com/quangctkm9207).
+Besides, if you are my Facebook friend, you maybe find my comments on what you share or post there.

 ## Offline life
 After working time, you might see me at a coffee shop every weekend.
+Sometimes, you spend time walking around my place.
+Besides, I spend most of my time with my Kindle and its world.

-Sometimes, you might find me walking around my place.
-One of my most memorial experience which changed my thinking a lot is the time I had traveled across my country for 2 months after graduating.
-I spent two valuable months to explore wonderful places and especially to learn about different people in each province.
+In 2015, I spent two valuable months to travel across my country after graduating.
+I explored wonderful places and especially to learn about different people in each province.
+It is one of my most memorial experience which has changed my thinking a lot.
-Currently, I spend most of my time with my Kindle and its world.

-## Online life

-As a software enthusiast, especially mobile development, I sit in front of computer screen and work on some awesome projects or exploring internet world.

-On several social network channel, you might see me contributing on an open source project on [Github](https://github.com/quangctkm9207), posting an article on [Medium](https://medium.com/@quangctkm9207),or solving some funny problems on [Hackerrank](https://www.hackerrank.com/quangctkm9207).
-Besides, if you are my Facebook friends, you maybe find my comments on what you share or post there.

-## Working style
-I am in love with building mobile applications and seriously care about development and design.
+After that, I came to work in Japan and had really a good chance to learn and experience Japanese culture, and especially people.